Small Grant Competition - Supporting Civic Integration in Georgia

-The geographic priorities of the small grants program are Kvemo Kartli and Samtskhe-Javakheti, though the proposals can include actions targeting capital based governmental or civic institutions or other regions/areas where ethnic minority related issues are present in addition to Kvemo Kartli and Samtskhe-Javakheti.
+The geographic priority of the small grants program is Samtskhe-Javakheti, though the proposals can include actions targeting capital based governmental or civic institutions or other regions/areas where ethnic minority related issues are present in addition to Samtskhe-Javakheti.

-The project duration can range from one to three months.
+The project duration can range from one to four months.
 The average grant amounts will be from 500 up to 2500 Euro.
 Co-financing of grants is allowed if other funds are already secured.

 The objective of the requests for proposals is to address the following goals and areas:

 • Support practical steps for creating necessary conditions of ethnic minorities cultural, social, economic and political integration;

 • Improve the environment of tolerance and respect among ethnic, cultural, and religious groups living in Georgia.

 Cross Cutting Theme: Including gender as a cross-cutting issue will be an advantage for proposed projects.